majkinetor/au-packages/statping/README.md

 - `/InstallDir` - Installation directory, by default `c:\statping`.
 - `/Service`    - Install Windows service.
 If value `0` is specified, service will be created but not started.

+## Notes

+- Test default installation in browser using address http://localhost:8080